Icenium/icenium-cli/docs/man_pages/project/testing/livesync-android.md

 Synchronizes the latest changes in your project to connected Android devices.

 <% if(isConsole) { %>
-<% if(isMobileWebsite) { %>
-WARNING: This command is not applicable to mobile website projects.
-To view the complete help for this command, run `$ appbuilder help livesync android`
-<% } %>
 <% if(isNativeScript) { %>
 WARNING: This command is applicable only to the NativeScript companion app.
 Make sure to run this command with the `--companion` switch.
 <% } %>